zeenashub12/celo-farcaster-frames/README.md

 7. **Wait for review**
    - The repository maintainers will review your pull request.
 They may request changes or approve it.

-By following these steps, you can easily share your Farcaster frames with the Celo community.
+By following these steps, you can easily share your Farcaster MiniApps with the Celo community.
 Thank you for your contributions!